metalbear-co/mirrord.dev/content/docs/teams/security/index.md

     - `CAP_SYS_ADMIN` - for joining the target pod's network namespace
 - Missing anything?
 Feel free to ask us on Discord or hi@metalbear.co

+## Are you SOC2/GDPR compliant?

+mirrord for Teams is completely on-prem and doesn't process your customer data, so SOC2 and GDPR don't apply to it.

 ## How do I configure Role Based Access Control for mirrord for Teams?

 mirrord for Teams works on top of Kubernetes' built-in RBAC with the following resources, `mirrordoperators`, `mirrordoperators/certificate`, `targets`, and `targets/port-locks` under the `operator.metalbear.co` apiGroup.
 The first two resources are required at a cluster level, and the last two can be allowed at a namespace level.